lomorage/pi-gen/README.md

 You can get the pre-build image here, and download [Etcher](https://etcher.io/) and install the image on the micro sdcard.

 Once startup, it already setup wifi in AP mode and bridge between wifi (wlan) and ethernet (eth0) ports.
-You can plug in the ethernet port to your local network, you can then ping `piem.local` to get the ip address of the emulator.
+You can plug in the ethernet port to your local network, you can then ping `piemulator.local` to get the ip address of the emulator.

 And then connect your testing devices via wifi: